-HOCKEY CANADA VOLUNTEER OF THE YEAR AWARD
+HOCKEY CANADA OUTSTANDING VOLUNTEER AWARD

-The Hockey Canada Volunteer of the Year Award annually recognizes an outstanding volunteer who has contributed to Amateur hockey and Hockey Canada.
-Volunteer service may include years of participation, administration, contribution, innovation or the advancement of Amateur hockey through media coverage.
-The Volunteer of the Year Award is presented at the Hockey Canada Spring Congress to an individual who has dedicated himself/herself to the ideals of Hockey Canada, who has worked tirelessly for the improvement of Hockey Canada and who has had a notable impact on the game.
+The Hockey Canada Outstanding Volunteer Award proudly recognizes a significant volunteer for their contributions to Amateur hockey and Hockey Canada.
+The Outstanding Volunteer Award is presented at the Hockey Canada Spring Congress to an individual who dedicates themselves to the ideals of Hockey Canada, who works tirelessly for the improvement of hockey in Canada, and who has made or is currently making a notable impact on the game.
+Volunteer service recognized by this Award may include years of participation, administration, contribution, innovation, fundraising or the advancement of Amateur hockey.

-RECIPIENTS OF THE VOLUNTEER OF THE YEAR AWARD
+RECIPIENTS OF THE OUTSTANDING VOLUNTEER AWARD